aleamerighi/multisearch-chrome-ext/README.md

 ### Prerequisites

-There are no special prerequisites for using this tool, except you have to run it on a Google Chrome browser.
+There are no special prerequisites for using this tool, except you have to run it on a Google Chrome web browser.

 ### Installing

-Go to the Chrome Webstore(https://chrome.google.com/webstore/category/extensions) and type 'PZL!
+Go to the [Chrome Webstore](https://chrome.google.com/webstore/category/extensions) and type 'PZL!
 Social MultiSearch' in the search bar.
-Then, click on 'Add to Chrome' to get the extension running in your browser (icon should appear in the upper right corner of the Google Chrome menu.
+Then, click on 'Add to Chrome' to get the extension running in your browser (icon should appear in the upper-right corner of the Google Chrome menu, next to the address bar.

 ## Possible implementations